Click on any of the following links for information:

 I - This symbol indicates that a student was performing satisfactorily, but for non-academic reasons beyond his/her control, was unable to meet the full requirements of the course.
 The grade of I must be recommended by the instructor and approved by the dean.
 If an I is not satisfactorily removed after one semester (not including summer semester), the symbol of I will be changed to the grade of F on the student’s academic record.
 With approval from the instructor of the course and the dean, a student may be permitted an extended period of time beyond one semester to complete the course requirements.

-IP - (In Progress) This symbol is appropriate for thesis hours, project courses, ESL, and Learning Support courses.
+IP - (In Progress) This symbol is appropriate for thesis hours, project courses, and English as a Second Language (ESL) courses.
 It is not appropriate for traditional credit courses.
 If an IP grade is not satisfactorily removed after 3 semesters, the symbol of IP will be changed to the grade of F for thesis hours and project courses.
 With approval from the instructor of the course and the dean, a student may be permitted an extended period of time beyond one semester to complete the course requirements.

-A final grade of IP is appropriate for Learning Support and ESL courses, however a grade of IP in a Learning Support or ESL course will not change to a grade of F. A grade of Incomplete is assigned when a student has not, for excusable reasons, completed the requirements of a course.
-A grade of IP is assigned when a student enrolled in a Learning Support course in spite of conscientious work and definite progress during the semester, fails to reach the competency required to complete the course.
-The student enrolls in the course again the next semester and receives a grade and credit for the course when competency is attained.
+A final grade of IP is appropriate for ESL courses, however a grade of IP in an ESL course will not change to a grade of F. A grade of Incomplete is assigned when a student has not, for excusable reasons, completed the requirements of a course.

 S - This symbol indicates that a student completed the course with satisfactory work.